What is the Refugee Action Collective?

 Day to Day Operation of RAC

 The Refugee Action Collective meets once a week on Monday evenings at 6.30 pm at ANMF House 535 Elizabeth Street Melbourne to discuss agendas.
+(On Zoom during the pandemic.)

 Present at the meetings are: